Time-value-of-money and discounted cashflow concepts are the cornerstone of modern finance.

-- The business case deals with an "investment" scenario of any kind, in which different uses for money are being compared.
+- The business case deals with an "investment" scenario of any kind, to compare different uses for funds.

-- The business case covers long periods of time (two or more years).
+- The business case covers a long period of two or more years.

-- Inflows and outflows change differently over time (e.g., the largest inflows come at a different time from the largest outflows).
+- Inflows and outflows change differently over time.
+For example, the most substantial inflows come at a different time from the most substantial outflows.

-- Two or more alternative cases are being compared and they differ with respect to cash flow timing within the analysis period.
+- Two or more alternative cases for comparison differ concerning cash flow timing within the analysis period.

 For live spreadsheet examples of cash flow discounting calculations and more in-depth coverage of DCF usage, see the Excel-based ebook Financial Metrics Pro Financial Metrics Pro.